 The Biomedical Admissions Test is a 2 hour, pen and paper examination, but in 2020 the exam will be computer-based.
 It is required for entry to a number of medical schools in the United Kingdom, Singapore and Netherlands as well as a selection of some Dentistry and Biomedical Science programmes.

 The exam is divided into 3 sections:

-- Scientific Knowledge and Application (30 minutes): This contains 27 multiple-choice questions to test your ability to apply scientific knowledge typically covered in school Science and Mathematics by the age of 16 (for example, GCSE in the UK and IGCSE internationally).
+Scientific Knowledge and Application (30 minutes): This contains 27 multiple-choice questions to test your ability to apply scientific knowledge typically covered in school science and mathematics curriculums by the age of 16 (for example, GCSE in the UK and IGCSE internationally).

-- Writing Task (30 minutes): A writing exercise, you’ll be asked to write an essay from a choice of four questions to test your ability to select, develop and organise ideas, and to communicate them in writing, concisely and effectively.
+Writing Task (30 minutes): A writing exercise, you’ll be asked to write an essay from a choice of three questions to test your ability to select, develop and organise ideas, and to communicate them in writing, concisely and effectively.